-St. Paul the First Hermit is very dear to the Pauline Fathers.
-Though he was not the founder of the order named after him, in fact he lived long before the order was founded, he was the saint that our founding fathers took as their patron and guide.
+St. Paul the First Hermit (St. Paul of Thebes) is very dear to the Pauline Fathers.
+He lived long before the foundation of the order and so was not the founder of the order named after him.
+Nevertheless, he was the saint that our founding fathers took as their patron and guide.

-The Life of Paulus the First Hermit written by St Jerome of Stridon with a commentary by Br.
+The Life of St. Paul the First Hermit written by St. Jerome of Stridon with a commentary by Fr.
 Casimir

 A Vita is a particular form of literature that marks a transition from the acts of martyrdom to more hagiographical writings equally seeking to inspire and edify Christians.
-It is not a biography in the modern sense, and is written for a certain set purpose with a particular aim to inspire.
-It is not devoid of historical fact, but rather uses various symbols and images to illustrate its purpose.
-The Vita presents a new type of Hero for a new type of Christian, living in a new age, which, not least of all includes Jerome himself.
+It is not a biography in the modern sense and is written for a specific set purpose with a particular aim to inspire.
+It is not devoid of historical facts but uses various symbols and images to illustrate its meaning.
+The Vita presents a new type of Hero for a new kind of Christian living in a new age, which, not least of all, includes Jerome himself.